-- Except with respect to the receipt of cash in lieu of fractional shares, no gain or loss should be recognized by (and no amount should otherwise be included in the income of) the FNFV Group common shareholders upon the receipt of the Cannae common stock in the Split-Off (section 355(a)). - · Immediately following the Split-Off, the basis of each share of the Cannae common stock received should be the same as the basis of each share of the FNFV common stock exchanged therefor in accordance with Treas.
-Reg. § 1.358-2(a) (section 358(a), (b), and (c)). - The holding period of the Cannae common stock received by each FNFV Group common shareholder should include the period during which the shareholder held the FNFV Group common stock on which the Split-Off is made, provided the FNFV Group common stock was held as a capital asset on the date of the Split-Off (section 1223(1)). - · A FNFV Group common shareholder who receives cash in lieu of a fractional share of Cannae common stock in the Split-Off should recognize gain or loss measured by the difference between the basis of the fractional share deemed to be received, as determined above, and the amount of cash received (section 1001).
-Any gain or loss should be treated as a capital gain or loss, provided the fractional share of stock would be held as capital asset on the date of the Split-Off (sections 1221 and 1222).
+- Except with respect to the receipt of cash in lieu of fractional shares, no gain or loss should be recognized by (and no amount should otherwise be included in the income of) the FNFV Group common shareholders upon the receipt of the Cannae common stock in the Split-Off (section 355(a) of the Code). - · Immediately following the Split-Off, the basis of each share of the Cannae common stock received should be the same as the basis of each share of the FNFV Group common stock exchanged therefor in accordance with Treas.
+Reg. § 1.358-2(a) (section 358(a), (b), and (c) of the Code). - The holding period of the Cannae common stock received by each FNFV Group common shareholder should include the period during which the shareholder held the FNFV Group common stock on which the Split-Off is made, provided the FNFV Group common stock was held as a capital asset on the date of the Split-Off (section 1223(1) of the Code). - · A FNFV Group common shareholder who receives cash in lieu of a fractional share of Cannae common stock in the Split-Off should recognize gain or loss measured by the difference between the basis of the fractional share deemed to be received, as determined above, and the amount of cash received (section 1001).
+Any gain or loss should be treated as a capital gain or loss, provided the fractional share of stock would be held as capital asset on the date of the Split-Off (sections 1221 and 1222 of the Code).